Accessibility Information for Visitors

-- Accessible Taxis: The City is working with the Taxi Commission to bring accessible taxis to the City of Kingston in early 2013.
+- Accessible Taxis: Modern Taxi has two (2) on-demand accessible taxis in their fleet.
+Call (613) 546-2222 to book.
+The City is working with the Taxi Commission to bring more accessible taxis to the City of Kingston.
 See this Dec.
-18, 2012 Information Report (PDF 53 KB) to Council for details.
+18, 2012 Information Report to Council for details.

 - Metered accessible parking spaces are available on many streets in and around Queen’s.
 For example, there are accessible parking spaces on Alfred and Union Streets outside Stauffer Library, on Union Street close to Division Street, and several in the Queen’s/KGH underground parking lot on Stuart Street.
 Queen’s departments such as the Disability Services Office and the Regional Assessment and Resource Centre (RARC) also have accessible parking available but please contact their offices to arrange.

 - Parking permits are available through the Parking Department of Physical Plant Services (PPS).
 For faculty or staff, Queen’s parking can also arrange for a designated accessible parking space for permit holders.

 - Faculty, staff and students who have an Ontario Accessible Parking Permit issued by the Ministry of Transportation may be issued a parking permit regardless of their zone of residence.
 Students requiring parking and do not have an Ontario Accessible Parking Permit must have their application endorsed by the Disability Services Office at Health, Counselling, and Disability Services.